jCodingStuff/AlienInvasion/README.md

 # AlienInvasion
-The first Python project made for the book Python Crash Course by Eric Mattens.
-You must install "pygame" in order to play this game
+The first Python project made for the book Python Crash Course by Eric Mattens (link in the end of the README) You must install "pygame" in order to play this game

 You can play this imitation of Space Invaders with the following controls: